VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning: Experiment

 \subsection{Experimental Setup}

-\paragraph{Tasks \& Datasets.} We test our VideoChat-A1 on four diverse long-form video question-answering benchmarks. \textbf{EgoSchema} \cite{egoschema} collects 5,032 multiple-choice question-answer pairs that span 250 hours of video content.
-The average video duration is 180s from an ego perspective. \textbf{LongVideoBench} \cite{wu2024longvideobench} consists of 1,337 multiple-choice questions across 17 fine-grained categories average duration is 473 seconds. \textbf{MLVU} \cite{MLVU} includes 2,174 QA-pairs with an average video length of 15 minutes, ranging from 3 minutes to over 2 hours. \textbf{Video-MME} \cite{videomme} includes 2,700 QA pairs of 900 videos.
-The videos' length ranges from 3 minutes to 1 hour.

-\paragraph{Implementation Details.} We adopt Qwen2.5-VL-7B, InternVL2.5-8B, and InternVideo2.5-8B as our baseline MLLMs.

-In video glance process, we uniformly sample 4 frames.
-If viewing the entire video is required, we uniformly sample 32 frames for processing.
-In the Feature Extraction stage, we sample the video at 1 frame per second (1 FPS) for feature extraction.
-We use pretrained CLIP-ViT-B/32~\cite{clip} as the feature extractor, and the extracted features are used for clustering.
-In Shot Slection stage, we sample 16 frames from each shot as input and use a fine-tuned LongCLIP-B~\cite{zhang2024longclip} to calculate shot-text similarity.
-The fine-tuning details and hyperparameters are described in the supplementary doc.
+We evaluate VideoChat-A1 on four long-video question-answering benchmarks: EgoSchema \cite{egoschema}, LongVideoBench \cite{wu2024longvideobench}, MLVU \cite{MLVU}, and Video-MME \cite{videomme}.
+As baselines, we use Qwen2.5-VL-7B, InternVL2.5-8B, and InternVideo2.5-8B.
+In the Feature Extraction stage, we sample the video at 1 fps and use pretrained CLIP-ViT-B/32~\cite{clip} as the feature extractor.
+In Shot Selection, we sample 16 frames from each shot and use a fine-tuned LongCLIP-B~\cite{zhang2024longclip} to calculate shot-text similarity.
+The details are described in the supplementary documentation.
 We retrieve shots with similarity scores above the 0.8 threshold.
-In the 1st round, we select top 1 shot and sample 16 frames as initial frames at 1st round.
-In each subsequent round, we select top 2 shots, and divide each shot into 2 subshots.
-Then, we sample 8 frames from each subshot, and add them into frame set.
+In the first round, we treat the whole video as the candidate shot without selection, and sample $\mathcal{T}=16$ frames as initial frames.
+In each subsequent round, we select top 2 shots, divide each shot into 2 subshots, and sample $\mathcal{T}=8$ frames from each subshot, and add them into frame set.
 In the Shot Partition stage, the number of clusters $K$ is set to 6 in 1st round and 2 in subsequent rounds.
-In the Shot Reflection stage, If the confidence score is greater than 2, the answer is considered correct; otherwise, the next iteration round continues until the confidence requirement is met or the maximum number of iterations is reached.
-The maximum number of iterations is set to 3.
-All implementations are based on Pytorch with 2 A800-80G GPUs.
+The maximum number of iterations is 3.
+All experiments are conducted on 2 A800-80GB GPUs.